hiiammalte/compareo_api/README.md

 # compareo API - Node.js, Express and GraphQL-based

 This is the backend part of the compareo app.

-It supplies a GraphQL API and uses MongoDB for persistance.
+It supplies a GraphQL API endpoint and uses MongoDB for persistance.
 The app is build upon Node.js, Express and is written in TypeScript.
 There is heavy usage of TypeScript decorators within the code, which - in my opinion - make it both easier to code and easier to read.

 Basic authentication is configured and uses Access and Refresh Tokens.
 Before being able to run certain queries/mutation, a user is required to register, login and then provide a Bearer Token (JWT) for authorization.